Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Introduction

+As a secondary contribution, we revisit the density ratio approach to background estimation.
+In particular, we recall how this approach can be reduced to fitting a probabilistic classifier for discriminating auxiliary events from background events, and we develop a powerful new classifier tailored to this application.
+Our classifier is a {customized} convolutional neural network with residual layers~\citep{he2015}, whose architecture accounts for the structure and symmetries of collider events with multiple identical final state objects.

-We illustrate the empirical performance of our two methodologies on realistic simulated collider data.
+We illustrate the empirical performance of these two methodologies on realistic simulated collider data.
 We observe that both approaches lead to quantitatively similar background estimates, despite the complementarity of their underlying modeling assumptions.
-In particular, this example illustrates how our methods can be used to cross check each other in practice.
+In particular, this study illustrates how our methods can be used to cross-check each other in practice.